Part 6 - Carry the Life of Sketches Into Finished Paintings

 The three-stage process — a complete learning framework

 The key to keeping spontaneity alive from first mark to finished canvas is to work in multiples at every stage — never pinning everything on one precious piece.
-Here is the exact three-stage process I use in my own practice, broken down so you can apply it directly.

 Stage One — Outdoors